 - Do something your inner child loved to do when you were little

-Reflect on the you now and the you then.
+Approach these activities gently.
+Make observations about your younger self and what they want or need from you.
+Also, reflect on the you now and the you then.
 What qualities from your inner child can you integrate more into your life?

 4. Reflect, introspect, and visualize

-Soul searching is an inwards adventure.
+Soul searching is an inner adventure.
 Therefore, the practices and steps you take toward finding your inner Center will often require reflection and introspection.
-Visualization enhances these two qualities and helps you to retrieve knowledge and guidance through the power of imagination.

-Poet and philosopher, Mark Nepo, shares a beautiful visualization in his book The Book of Awakening:
+Poet and philosopher Mark Nepo shares a beautiful visualization in his book The Book of Awakening:

 Close your eyes and breathe your way beneath your troubles, the way a diver slips to that depth of stillness that is always waiting beneath the churning of the waves.